 We’re going to use Sling TV because you can buy gift cards for it from outside the US.
 It’s one of the major TV streaming services, so it will give you access to a wide range of different channels, including premium offerings like HBO.
 Check out Sling’s website (through a VPN) to see exactly what’s on offer and at what price.

-Head to eGifter and purchase a Sling TV eGift card using Paypal.
+Head to PayPal and purchase a Sling TV eGift card.
 You can get between $25 and $100 in one go so make sure to purchase enough to cover the packages to which you want to subscribe for at least a month; if you buy more, it will just prorate the extra days on the end of the month.

 Step Three: Sign Up for SlingTV